 That is the practical reason manufacturers are paying attention to it in 2026.
 This is not about adding AI because it sounds advanced.
 It is about finding the points in production where missed defects, rework, scrap, or returns are too expensive to keep handling manually.
-A stronger AI automation strategy, clearer plant-level processes, more deliberate local citations, stronger local link building, and a better understanding of the local market around local search all matter when a South African manufacturer is trying to grow operationally and commercially at the same time.
+A clearer AI automation strategy, plant-level process discipline, local citations, local link building, and local search can all support a manufacturer that is improving operations while also competing for customers.

 What Vision AI actually does in a factory setting